kataw/kataw/test/__snapshot__/parser/expressions/classes/invalid-class-fields.md

 ✖ Expected a ')' to match the '(' token here - start: 17, end: 19
 ✖ Declaration or statement expected - start: 19, end: 20
 ✖ Invalid character - start: 34, end: 35
-✖ Identifier expected - start: 36, end: 37
-✖ Binding identifier expected - start: 45, end: 47
-✖ Declaration or statement expected - start: 47, end: 48
+✖ Identifier expected.
+A decorator name can only be an identifier - start: 35, end: 37 ✖ Identifier expected.
+A decorator name can only be an identifier - start: 44, end: 47 ✖ Identifier expected - start: 45, end: 47
 ✖ Invalid character - start: 62, end: 63
 ✖ Missing an opening brace - '{ - start: 106, end: 108
 ✖ Expression expected - start: 106, end: 108